All Episodes

 He told me straight up that he had other people that wanted to be his beer sponsor.

-But he said after he talked to the company and looked at their whole story, it convinced them that you know what, it's time to move on.
+But he said after he talked to the company and looked at their whole story, it convinced them that, you know what, it's time to move on.

 And I would only say the only reason I would want people that like Bud Light, liked it before, to think about it.

-I'm not telling anybody what to do.
+And I'm not telling anybody what to do.

-Is because I care about those people that risk losing their jobs and those that lost their job and hopefully can be rehired.
+I don't tell people what to do, is because I care about those people that risk losing their jobs and those that lost their job and hopefully can be rehired.

 So you're saying give them a second chance for the working folks.